 Hi there, I'm Larry.
 (More about me here.)

-I tutor -- coach, really -- law students at top schools (like Harvard, Columbia and Texas) to top grades.
+I tutor -- coach, really -- law students at top schools (like Harvard, Stanford, Berkeley, NYU, Columbia, Chicago, Wash U, Texas, etc., etc., etc.) to top grades.

 And I want to show you, step by step by step, how to do well on your law school exams.

 This is not another guide full of what you should do without explaining how you should do it.

 You're smart (you wouldn’t be in law school).

 But you’re a little confused on how to study law the right way:

 It is hard to sort through all of conflicting, sometimes unsolicited advice you get from upperclassman and your own nervous classmates on how to study law.
 Crazy rumors fly around about magic outlines and different methods that got people As on their law school exams.

 Even, frankly, your professors’ advice on how to study law is suspect and totally not helpful.
 In any case, all of your classmates have heard it, so no one gets an advantage.